 27. Set up an automatic transfer each week

 Set up an automatic transfer each week from your checking account (the one you use for your day-to-day expenses) into your emergency fund savings account.
-Patelco Online™ makes this easy – just log in and select the TRANSFERS widget to get started.
+Patelco Online™ makes this easy – just log in, hover over Transfer & Pay in the main menu, and then select Transfers to get started.
 Having a small amount of money go out each week can be easier to swallow than a larger, once-a-month lump sum.